kovasap/autojournal/README.md

 location, or time travelling.
 For computer usage, this would be active time interacting with a computer (not AFK).

+An excellent example of someone else doing exactly what autojournal is trying to do can be found at https://miguelrochefort.com/blog/calendar/.

 Just the location events from a trip I went on:

 ![travelling](example_location_calendar.png?raw=true "Locations")